Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Emission in LAB2

 \subsection{Spatial Distribution of Ly$\alpha$ Emission}

-To provide an overview of the \lya\ surface brightness (SB) distribution in LAB2, we first generated a \lya\ narrow-band image by summing all the \lya\ fluxes over the relevant wavelength range.
-Similar to \citet{Li21}, we followed the `matched filtering' procedures using \texttt{LSDCat} \citep{Herenz17}, specifically with three steps: (1) applying spatial filtering to the spatially (3 pixel $\times$ 3 pixel boxcar) and spectrally ($\sigma$ = 0.5\,\AA\,Gaussian) smoothed KCWI datacube using a 2D Gaussian filter with FWHM = 0.9$\arcsec$ (the seeing point spread function (PSF) measured from a bright star in the SSA22 field); (2) applying a 1D Gaussian spectral filter with FWHM = 500\,km\,s$^{-1}$ (a conservative lower limit on the observed \lya\ line width estimated visually); (3) generating an S/N cube with the filtered datacube for thresholding.
+In preparation for our following \lya\ analyses, we first smoothed the KCWI datacube spatially with a 3 pixel $\times$ 3 pixel boxcar, and spectrally with a $\sigma$ = 0.5\,\AA\,Gaussian function.
+Such a smoothed datacube will be used for all the following \lya\ spectral analyses in this work.
+To provide an overview of the \lya\ surface brightness (SB) distribution in LAB2, we generated a \lya\ narrow-band image by summing all the \lya\ fluxes over the relevant wavelength range.
+Similar to \citet{Li21}, we followed the `matched filtering' procedures using \texttt{LSDCat} \citep{Herenz17}, specifically with three steps\footnote{Note that the \texttt{LSDCat} procedures are only applied in this section for generating the Ly$\alpha$ narrow-band image.}: (1) applying spatial filtering to the aforementioned smoothed KCWI datacube using a 2D Gaussian filter with FWHM = 0.9$\arcsec$ (the seeing point spread function (PSF) measured from a bright star in the SSA22 field); (2) applying a 1D Gaussian spectral filter with FWHM = 500\,km\,s$^{-1}$ (a conservative lower limit on the observed \lya\ line width estimated visually); (3) generating an S/N cube with the filtered datacube for thresholding.